-Therefore, the deposit she gave during rental application wasn’t exactly a security deposit since no tenancy was established.
-Under the RTA, Avcan Management was, therefore, not authorized to keep the Ms. Musilla’s deposit for refusing to execute the lease.
+Therefore, the deposit she gave during the rental application wasn’t exactly a security deposit since no tenancy was established.
+Under the RTA, Avcan Management was, therefore, not authorized to keep Ms. Musilla’s deposit for refusing to execute the lease.

 Another instance worth mentioning where you cannot keep a security deposit is in the case of damages.
 In Ontario, a landlord can neither collect a damage deposit nor use the tenant’s last month’s rent deposit to cover the damages done to the rental premises.

-The same applies to other situations, like the tenant terminating the lease early, abnormal cleaning costs, unpaid utilities, among others.
+The same applies to other situations, like the tenant terminating the lease early, abnormal cleaning costs, and unpaid utilities, among others.

 Usually, what you are expected to do when a tenant damages your rental unit or leaves damage to the entire premises is to serve them a notice of termination and/or request them to cover the damages.
-If they fail to comply with either of that, you can apply to the LTB and let them establish if there are any damages and what actions are to be taken.
+If they fail to comply with either of those, you can apply to the LTB and let them establish if there are any damages and what actions are to be taken.

 Retaining Rental Deposits